sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 Organizations may create and utilize custom profiles tailored to their unique needs.
 Additional configuration profiles can be created by adding a config file in the rules directory in the format `config.<profile-name>`.
 While using the SONiC profile, any configurations can be overridden during the build process by setting environment variables.
 For example: make SONIC_PROFILE=ENTERPRISE DEFAULT_PASSWORD='foo' target/sonic-vs.img.gz.

 This approach provides greater flexibility, allowing organizations to use an existing configuration file as a template while customizing it to better align with their specific requirements.

-### Testing

-- Check how PTF and other testing suites interacts with features (disabled and enabled)
-	- Do changes need to be made to PTF specifically
-	- Does every profile need it's own PTF?
-Can these be changed in runtime?
-		- Automatic detection?